remarkjs/remark/doc/remarkrc.5.md

 }
 ```

-The `plugins` field contains either an array of plugins, or an object mapping
+The `plugins` field has either an array of plugins, or an object mapping
 plugins to their options.

 When a plugin is prefixed with `remark-` (which is recommended), the prefix